MariusZerni/project-4/README.md

     }
 ```

-- This arrow function getting the value and storing it into the state:
+- This arrow function  is updating the state based on the field values that were changed:
 ```js
   handleChange = (e) => {
     e.preventDefault()